 Reception Foyer ......................................................Main Hall Area

 A community garden has been designed with the help of students from Writtle School of Design to incorporate a mini orchard of fruit trees native to Essex for example, D’Arcy Spice a dessert apple, found at Tolleshunt D’Arcy Hall about 1785 originally sold as ‘Baddow Pippin’, Chelmsford Wonder a culinary yellow apple from Chelmsford c1870, Johnny Mount a dessert green pear from Colchester pre 1900, Eros a dessert flushed red apple from Boreham’s WP Seabrook Nurseries 1947 and Discovery a dessert apple from Langham in 1949.
 Under the orchard trees the community have seeded the ground with a native English wildflower meadow and spring bulbs.

 Hedgerow provides important habitat for wildlife that can so often be displaced by building development.
-We planted native hedgerow as boundary segregation and organised a community planting day where the children from Highwood Primary School together with volunteers from Ford Motor Company, Chelmsford Borough Council, Esssx County Council and residents planted native hedgerow donated by The Woodland Trust, as part of the Jubilee Woods project and it is our hope that other residents and planners will adopt the increased use of native hedgerow for boundary segregation.
+We planted native hedgerow as boundary segregation and organised a community planting day where the children from Highwood Primary School together with volunteers from Ford Motor Company, Chelmsford City Council, Esssx County Council and residents planted native hedgerow donated by The Woodland Trust, as part of the Jubilee Woods project and it is our hope that other residents and planners will adopt the increased use of native hedgerow for boundary segregation.

 Within the main Hall area of the building there is a very special artwork.
 Eight large canvasses, collectively spell “HIGHWOOD” made by everyone in the School Community, children, parents (both past and present), teachers, governors and key members of the local community.
 Each letter was given a theme that encouraged individuals to think about 'What the Village Hall meant to them".